-7 international feminist novels to read through winter
+7 feminist novels to read this summer

 The Handmaid’s Tale by Margaret Atwood

 With all the hype around the critically-acclaimed TV adaptation, it’d be impossible not to include The Handmaid’s Tale on this list.
 The dystopian novel tells the story of Gilead, the totalitarian state that was once the United States, where most women have lost the ability to have children and those who can are kidnapped and held as sexual slaves.
 Told through the eyes of Offred, one of these ‘handmaids’, it’s a dark but important look at what happens when women’s sexual autonomy is taken away – particularly in light of recent world events.

 Naphthalene: A Novel of Baghdad by Alia Mamdouh

 Through Naphthalene: A Novel of Baghdad, we see the Iraq of the 1940s and 1950s, told through the eyes of Huda, a nine-year-old girl.
 In this coming-of-age story, the women are not passive, but strong, supportive and united in the face of unrelenting patriarchal oppression.
 Alia’s novel is a fascinating and moving look into a place and time, but it also highlights the fierce loyalty and love of women western feminism doesn’t always include.

 Americanah by Chimamanda Ngozi-Adichie